-The focus on clusters and the quest to use them for tightly coupled applications have led to the use of high-performance interconnects such as Myrinet and Infiniband.
+The focus on clusters and the quest to use them for tightly coupled applications have led to the use of high-performance interconnects.
 The difference in bandwidth between interconnects is decreasing, but in some cases the lower latency of specialized HPC interconnects is important.